n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/HumanticAi/README.md

 2. Select 'File' from the ***Response Format*** dropdown list.
 3. Click on ***Execute Node*** to run the node.

-In the screenshot below, you will notice that the node fetches the resume of the candidate from the URL you specified.
+In the screenshot below, you will notice that the node fetches the resume of the candidate from the URL we specified.

 ![Using the HTTP Request node to fetch a resume](./HTTPRequest_node.png)

 ### 4. Humantic AI1 node (update: profile)

 This node will update the information of the candidate that we created using the Humantic AI node.
 We will add the candidate's resume that we fetched in the previous node.